PrestaShop/docs/src/content/1.7/development/components/grid/_index.md

 }
 ```

-Once Query builder is done, last step is to register it and configure `DoctrineGridDataFactory` to use it.
+Once the Query builder is done, the last step is to register it as a service and configure your `DoctrineGridDataFactory` to use it.

 ```yaml
 # Register ProductQueryBuilder